EfeAkhigbe/first-react-project/README.md

 # first-react-project

+Here is a link to the project https://efeakhigbe.github.io/first-react-project/

 I learnt a lot about react while building this project.

 1. I learnt how to structure a react component.